OpenCollarTeam/opencollarteam.github.io/docs/Chat-Commands.md

 ---
 # List Chat Commands

-(document version 0.2; thanks to Medea Destiny for writing most of this)
+(markup work in progress-- thanks to Medea Destiny for compiling and writing most of this)

 Below is the complete list of chat commands.
 What's listed are the calls after the prefix.
 See [Prefixes, Chat Commands and Other Non-Menu Functions](/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions) for how to learn, use, and change the wearer's prefix.
 Help us make this list complete !
 Please submit any chat commands you find that are not listed here, or ones that are listed here that no longer work, via pull request to this page.